obsei/obsei/README.md

 **Obsei** is intended to be an automation tool for text analysis need. *Obsei* consist of -
  - **Observer**, observes platform like Twitter, Facebook, App Stores, Google reviews, Amazon reviews etc and feed that information to,
  - **Analyzer**, which perform text analysis like classification, sentiment, translation, PII etc and feed that information to,
- - **Informer**, which send it to ticketing system, data store etc for further action and analysis.
+ - **Informer**, which send it to ticketing system, data store, dataframe etc for further action and analysis.

 Current flow -